bain-cs111/bain-cs111.github.io/pages/syllabus.md

 This is a **zero cost course** meaning that you are not required to purchase any additional materials to complete the course outside those required by the university as a whole.
 All required course materials will be distributed to registered members of the class directly via Canvas.

 ## Course Software
-As this is a programming course, we will be using some free software programs and libraries in order to write, debug, and run Racket programs.
+We will be using some free software programs and libraries in order to write, debug, and run Racket programs.
 Installing and configuring this software can be a huge hassle, but it is part of the process of developing your computing proficiencies.
 Please note, you will need a computer capable of running Racket 8.6 in order to participate in this course.
 Any Windows/Mac/Linux computer from the last decade should be fine, however, you may encounter difficulties using a Chromebook, iPad, or other non-standard operating system.

 This course uses the [Racket](https://racket-lang.org) programming language and its associated Integrated Development Environment (IDE) [DrRacket](https://docs.racket-lang.org/drracket/) as its main programming tools.
 Note that the Racket download includes DrRacket.

 If you do not have access to appropriate computing hardware, please let the course staff know _as soon as possible_ so that we can help you make other arrangements either a computing loaner program or arranging for you to use a computer lab on campus.

 ## Campuswire

 Campuswire is a Question-and-Answer site that allows students to ask questions that can then be answered by _either_ Course Staff or other students in the course as well as create discussion areas about both related and unrelated topics.

 {:.blockquote-no-margin}
-> To register for the course Campuswire (you will only have to do this once), please click this link: <a href="" target="_blank"></a> and use the following join code: ****.
+> Check out our course's Canvas page for the registration link.

 ## Auxillary Texts

-While we will not follow any textbook exactly, we will use two auxillary texts which can serve as an excellent resource both for students looking for different persepectives on the course content as well as students looking for additional content outside our syllabus (note, both are free to access online):
+While we will not follow any textbook exactly, we will use two auxiliary texts which can serve as an excellent resource both for students looking for different perspectives on the course content as well as students looking for additional content outside our syllabus (note, both are free to access online):

-* Structure and Interpretation of Computer Programs - https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html
+* Abelson, H., Sussman, G. and Sussman J. 1996.
+[Structure and Interpretation of Computer Programs](https://mitpress.mit.edu/sites/default/files/sicp/full-text/book/book.html)
-* How to Design Programs - http://htdp.org/2022-6-7/Book/part_prologue.html
+* Felleisen, M., Findler, R., Flatt, M., and Krishnamurthi, S. 2018.
+[How to Design Programs](http://htdp.org/2022-6-7/Book/part_prologue.html)

 * * *

 # Policy on Academic Honesty
 In the past, there have been incidents in which students have presented work other than their own.
-For the programming assignments: you are allowed (encouraged, even!) to discuss general approaches to solving problems, but all work you submit must be your own.
-Working “together” and presenting variants of the same file is not acceptable.
+For the programming assignments, you are allowed (encouraged, even!) to discuss general approaches to solving problems, but all work you submit must be your own.
+Working "together" and presenting variants of the same file is not acceptable.

 Here are some specific guidelines: